 ch = "Hello Python" str1 = "String Chapter" print ("First single sub-string is: " , ch) print ("Set of sub-string is: " , str1[2:5])

 First single sub-string is: H Set of sub-string is: rin

 Reassigning the existing string-variable is more straightforward in Python.
 We have to use + operator along with the sub-string location.
 Let's show this as an example:

 ch = "Hello Python" print ("UPDATED STRING WILL BE: " , ch [:8]+ "Python")

 UPDATED STRING WILL BE: Hello PyPython

-These are special characters represented by a backslash followed by the character(s), and they are used for special purposes.
-They can be interpreted using both single and double quote.
+These are special characters represented by a backslash followed by the character(s), and they are used for particular purposes.
+They can be interpreted using both single and double-quotes.
 The lists of Escape Characters in Python are:

 - \a: alert

 - \f: Form feed

 - \s: space